 At Syncfusion, we strive to build world-class products that can exceed developer requirements.
 We are very thankful for your great response to our Xamarin Controls.
 Your support and feedback helped in making our Xamarin controls a market leader.

 With the same spirit, we have planned to deliver .NET MAUI controls that will perform even better.
 You can expect more .NET MAUI controls in the near future from Syncfusion, along with the .NET MAUI GA release.

 If you have any feedback or any special requirements or controls needed for Syncfusion’s .NET MAUI support, please let us know in the comments below.
-You can also contact us through our support forum, Direct-Trac, or feedback portal.
+You can also contact us through our support forum, support portal, or feedback portal.
 We are always happy to assist you!